mosip/documentation/docs/operator-onboarding.md

 * Being in-active on the Registration Client for configured amount of time after which they are automatically logged out.
 * Upon logout, any unsaved data will be lost.
 * Data will not be automatically saved in the database and will not be retained in memory though transaction details which is used for auditing will be captured & stored (except for PII data).

-**Note**: Registration Client provides an alerts to the operator, ‘x’ minutes before reaching the auto logout time limit.
+**Note**: Registration Client provides an alerts to the operator ‘X’ minutes before reaching the auto logout time limit.
 Registration Client displays a countdown timer in the alert.
 The operator can choose to dismiss the alert and continue working.
 This will also reset the timer to zero.